gregory-bot/ride-chat-connect/README.md

 ## The Solution

-WaziRide moves the booking interface to where the users already are: WhatsApp and SMS.
+Annex Mobility moves the booking interface to where the users already are: WhatsApp and SMS.

 A user sends a message to a WaziRide number.
 The system handles pickup location (shared pin or typed address), destination, fare estimation, driver matching, trip updates, and payment confirmation — all through a structured conversation.
 No app.
 No install.
 No account setup beyond a phone number.

 This is not a consumer product.
-WaziRide is an infrastructure layer — a WhatsApp and SMS channel that any ride-hailing operator (Uber, Bolt, Little Cab, or an independent fleet) can connect to their existing dispatch API.
+Annex Mobility is an infrastructure layer — a WhatsApp and SMS channel that any ride-hailing operator (Uber, Bolt, Little Cab, or an independent fleet) can connect to their existing dispatch API.

 ---

 ## Conversation Flow

 ```
-User:  hi                   ->  "Welcome to WaziRide.
+User:  hi                   ->  "Welcome to Annex Mobility.
 Where should we pick you up?"
 User:  Westlands, Nairobi   ->  "Pickup confirmed.
 Where are you going?"
 User:  JKIA, Nairobi        ->  "From Westlands to JKIA.
 Approx. 14 km, 30 min.
 Fare: KES 1,250.
 Reply YES to confirm or NO to cancel."
 User:  YES                  ->  "Trip confirmed.
 Driver: John M. — KDB 123X, Toyota Axio White.
 Rating: 4.9.
 Arriving in approx. 4 minutes."